CyberFlameGO/svnpython/Doc/library/msilib.rst

    :class:`Directory`.

-   .. method:: set_current()
+.. method:: Feature.set_current()

    Make this feature the current feature of :mod:`msilib`.
 New components are automatically added to the default feature, unless a feature is explicitly specified.

 .. seealso::